Hole subband dispersions and strong `spin'-orbit coupling in a cylindrical Ge nanowire: Subband dispersions

 Detailed calculations show $H'_{110}$ has perturbation matrix elements between the eigenstates of $|F_{z}|=1/2$ and $|F_{z}|\ge3/2$.
 Hence, the axial approximation is less accurate for growth direction [110] than growth directions [100] and [111].
 Also, the crossings between the dispersion lines of $|F_{z}|=1/2$ and $|F_{z}|=3/2$ in Fig.~\ref{fig_subbands110} will become anticrossings when $H'_{110}$ is taken into consideration~\cite{RL2023c}.

-The ground and the first excited state wavefunctions at $k_{z}R=0$ are shown in Figs.~\ref{fig_eigenfuns110}(a) and (b), respectively.
-We find both growth directions [001] (see Fig.~\ref{fig_eigenfuns001}) and [110] (see Fig.~\ref{fig_eigenfuns110}) have normal ground and first excited states, while growth direction [111] (see Fig.~\ref{fig_eigenfuns111}) have inverted ground and first excited states.
-The ground state of growth directions [001] and [110] becomes the first excited state of growth direction [111].
+The ground and the first excited state wavefunctions at $k_{z}=0$ are shown in Figs.~\ref{fig_eigenfuns110}(a) and (b), respectively.
+We find growth direction [110] has normal sequence of ground and first excited states similar to that of growth direction [001]~\cite{Li-lirui:2024we}.
+While growth direction [111] has inverted sequence of ground and first excited states.
+Roughly speaking, the ground state of growth directions [001] and [110] becomes the first excited state of growth direction [111]~\cite{Li-lirui:2024we}.

-Quantum state inversion has been extensively studied in topological insulator~\cite{doi:10.1126/science.1133734,RevModPhys.83.1057}, and state inversion usually indicates the existence of a gap closing site.
+Quantum state inversion has been extensively studied in topological insulator~\cite{doi:10.1126/science.1133734,RevModPhys.83.1057}, and state inversion usually indicates the existence of gap closing site.
 We anticipate there are gap closing sites between growth directions [001]/[110] and [111].
-When one angle of the growth direction is fixed at $\phi=45^{\circ}$, and the other angle $\theta$ is varied from $0^{\circ}$ to $90^{\circ}$, i.e., from growth direction [001] to [110], the lowest two subband energies at $k_{z}R=0$ as a function of $\theta$ are shown in Fig.~\ref{fig_levelcrossing}.
-We indeed find two gap closing sites at $\theta\approx38.258^{\circ}$ and $\theta\approx77.069^{\circ}$.
+When one angle of the growth direction is fixed at $\phi=45^{\circ}$, and the other angle $\theta$ is varied from $0^{\circ}$ to $90^{\circ}$, i.e., from growth direction [001] to [110], the lowest two subband energies at $k_{z}=0$ as a function of $\theta$ are shown in Fig.~\ref{fig_levelcrossing}.
+We indeed find two gap closing sites at $\theta\approx38.258^{\circ}$~\cite{Li-lirui:2024we} and $\theta\approx77.069^{\circ}$.